 July is high season for European travel, and that, of course, includes Prague.
 You can expect crowds and possibly lines everywhere—at attractions and in restaurants, cafes, and pubs.
 You'll definitely need reservations in advance for your hotel, and you might pay more for it during the summer high season.
-But the huge plus side to this in Prague: splendid summer weather.
-If you're sizzling in July wherever you live in the U.S., Prague will double as a cool getaway and a memorable travel experience that includes gorgeous vistas, history galore, and world-class architecture, complete with the spires for which this city is known.
+But the splendid summer weather is the best part of visiting Prague at this time of year.
+If you're sizzling in July wherever you live in the U.S., Prague will double as a memorable travel experience that includes gorgeous vistas, history galore, and world-class architecture, complete with the spires for which this city is known.

 Prague Weather in July

 July's weather varies little from the start to the end of the month, with average afternoon highs running between 73 and 76 degrees Fahrenheit, and lows hovering between 56 and 58 degrees.
 It can reach into the 80s on some days.
 It just does not get much better than this in July, with warm but usually not hot afternoons and cool but not chilly nights.
 Evenings stay warm enough to eat and drink outside as the sun sets on these longest days of the year.
-On the negative side, it is relatively cloudy in July in Prague, and the chances of rain are about 1 in 3 throughout the month.
+On the downside, it is relatively cloudy in July in Prague, and the chances of rain are about 30 percent throughout the month.

 What to Pack